 Mean score of companies in the Electricity Distribution industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Hisense's score of 10 is higher than 76% of the industry.
+Hisense's score of 0 is lower than 96% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Hisense is not committed to any reduction initiatives we track.
+Hisense is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.